cjhoward/anki-set-font-size/README.md

 ## Install

-Check out the page for this add-on on <a href="https://ankiweb.net/shared/info/651521808">AnkiWeb</a> for information on how to install this add-on.
+Check out the page for this add-on on <a href="https://ankiweb.net/shared/info/651521808">AnkiWeb</a> for installation details.

 ## License